Classroom Practices & Resources

 These classroom practices and resources offer a wide scope of tools and trainings that have been carefully cultivated and implemented within the Naropa community over decades.
 These self-paced offerings are designed to both familiarize educators with contemplative ways of teaching and designing curriculum that can be used and as an introduction to contemplative techniques, or as a way to take a deeper dive into pedagogy trainings and practices.
 In addition we have a variety of videos that outline numerous aspects of mindfulness and compassion in education alongside a robust bibliography of our faculty publications that provide additional resources geared toward the art of instruction and implementation of alternative ways of teaching and learning.

-The practice of Contemplative Reading allows students to slow down and engage deeply and intuitively with a given passage, letting meaning dawn through contemplation and present-moment awareness.
+This practice allows students to slow down and engage deeply and intuitively with a given passage, letting meaning dawn through contemplation and present-moment awareness.

 The Insight Dialogue Practice invites participants to access their inner voice and wisdom, develop their ability to listen deeply, and bring mindfulness into their relationship with another.